emqx/emqx-docs/en_US/security/authn/postgresql.md

 ```

 ::: tip
-The emqx_auth_pgsql also includes ACL feature, which can be disabled via comments
+The emqx_auth_pgsql plugin also includes ACL feature, which can be disabled via comments.
 :::